chuniversity/miamicontaminatedsites2/README.md

 See <a href="http://www.miamicontaminatedsites.com/">Miami Contaminated Sites</a>

-This demo is heavily throttling requests per day, so it may max out during too many requests.

 ## Technology <a name="technology"></a>

 The site uses a React Front End and a simple Node server that queries the <a href="https://gis-mdc.opendata.arcgis.com/datasets/MDC::contaminated-sites/about">Miami Open Data Hub Site</a>.